 In addition to the known and current usage by the Mobile-Satellite Service (MSS)/Complementary ground components (CGC) additional potential opportunities have been identified on how the 2 GHz MSS bands could be used in future.
 These applications include non-terrestrial network (NTN), Internet-of-Things (IoT) and generic MSS applications and are based on GSO and non-GSO systems.
 Detailed information is provided in the sections below.

+context of mss allocations

+When considering the future use of the 2 GHz satellite allocations, [FM44] believes it is important to be mindful of the wider context.
+The 2 GHz frequency bands are one of three sets of bands in the 1-3 GHz range that provide the majority of MSS capacity in operation today.
+The combination of globally-harmonised bands, excellent propagation characteristics and wide bandwidth (in respect of MSS) allocations means these bands are very important for ongoing evolution of MSS services.
+A brief examination of the ITU satellite filing backlog illustrates the significant demand for access to these resources:

+Table X: Numbers of Filed Satellite Networks in ITU Satellite Database (as of 15/05/23)